-You don’t have to go very far in FNQ to find mangroves.
-Queensland is home to almost half of Australia’s mangrove areas, and a fair slice of that is here in far north Queensland.
+You don’t have to go very far in far north Queensland to find mangroves.
+Our state is home to almost half of Australia’s mangrove areas, most here in FNQ.
 They’re not the gentlest of places – stifling hot, teeming with mozzies and sandflies, and there’s a good chance that slide mark in the mud was made by a crocodile who’s had an eye on you for a while now.

 Mangroves are not everyone’s cup of tea – but I love them.
 Great for a get away from it all wander, and if you go with some info on just how these plants live in such harsh conditions, it’s a fascinating journey.

-Mangroves are various types of trees up to medium height, and shrubs, that grow along our coasts in saline sediment habitats.
-The plants live between the high and low tide lines, where trees ought not flourish.
+Mangroves are trees and shrubs that grow along our coasts in saline sediment habitats.
+They live between the high and low tide lines, where trees ought not flourish.
 But these species have adapted to a tough environment and play a really important role in the life of our sea creatures.
 About 70 per cent of the fish and seafood we eat uses mangroves for breeding or shelter.

-LISTEN Click on the red arrow to hear ABC Far North wildlife correspondent Martin Cohen explain why mangroves exist, how they work and why they’re important.
+ABC Far North wildlife correspondent Dr Martin Cohen explains why mangroves exist, how they work, and why they’re so important.